Myanmar Build Peace Fellows 2018

 SEED for Myanmar works to educate, empower and engage with youth in Myanmar’s Mon State and beyond.
 Their projects aim to increase the role of youth in peace, education and economic development processes in Myanmar.

 As Build Peace Fellows, SEED for Myanmar launched a youth-led Facebook campaign called Common Imagination, encouraging youth to positively imagine a peaceful and prosperous future for Mon State.
 SEED trained 167 youth on video-making and positive messaging, following which young people submitted short videos documenting local challenges and their vision for their city.
 SEED also worked with 28 young people on Non Violent Communications as a complement to the campaign.
 The Facebook page now serves as a platform for these videos to be shared, and as a space for youth to discuss common challenges and a shared future.
-SEED have used the campaign as a starting point to engage with local parliamentarians and officials, raising the voice of young people and encouraging greater recognition of youth leadership.
+SEED has used the campaign as a starting point to engage with local parliamentarians and officials, raising the voice of young people and encouraging greater recognition of youth leadership.
 They intend to keep the campaign open, expand to other areas of Mon State and further grow their community of engaged young citizens.
-As part of that effort, SEED recently organised a ‘Festival for the Futures’ in Mawlamyine, an event bringing together 173 youth to share a common vision and discuss joint challenges.
+As part of that effort, SEED recently organized a ‘Festival for the Futures’ in Mawlamyine, an event bringing together 173 youth to share a common vision and discuss joint challenges.